Domagoj Drožđek

-Domagoj Drožđek (born 20 March 1996) is a Croatian professional footballer who plays as a winger for Iranian club Tractor in Persian Gulf Pro League.
+Domagoj Drožđek (born 20 March 1996) is a Croatian professional footballer who plays as a winger for Iranian club Al-Khaldiya in Bahraini Premier League.

 Club career

 Born in Varaždin to a Croatian father and German mother, Drožđek started his youth career with the academy of Varteks before joining Dinamo Zagreb.
 He moved to German club Borussia Dortmund in 2013, after agreeing to a three-and-a-half-year deal.

-After a stint with Borussia Dortmund II, Drožđek returned to Croatia and joined third tier club Varaždin on 1 September 2016.
+After a stint with Borussia Dortmund II, Drožđek returned to Croatia and joined third-tier club Varaždin on 1 September 2016.
 During the 2017–18 season, he scored 16 league goals (including a hat-trick against Gorica), and won the Best Player of the Tournament award.

 On 30 August 2018, Drožđek joined first tier club Lokomotiva.

 On 23 February 2021, Drožđek joined K League 2 side Busan IPark for an undisclosed fee.